Contents

 • Keycloak has a well-documented administrative API which you can use, for example, to manage users from microservices

-Our Keycloak implementation works like this: we’ve built a Keycloak’s Docker image which runs on Kubernetes.
+Our Keycloak implementation works like this: we’ve built a Keycloak’s Docker image, which runs on Kubernetes.
 Keycloak’s public API is visible to “the world” (i.e., all users who know of the system), whereas the administrative API is hidden and available only in the interior network.

-How to set up and configure Keycloak – Helpful tips from our Developers
+How to set up and configure Keycloak

 An image showing a computer screen.